MaxiGarcia13/my_posts/posts/the_lifecycles_vuejs.md

 When this hook is called, the component instance is still fully functional.

 #### onUpdated
-Registers a callback to be called after the component has updated its DOM tree due to a reactive state change.

 This hook is called after any DOM update of the component, which can be caused by different state changes.

-_⚠️ Do not mutate component state in the updated hook - this will likely lead to an infinite update loop!_
+_⚠️ Do not mutate component state in the updated hook - you can produce an infinite update loop!_

 #### onBeforeUpdate
-Registers a hook to be called right before the component is about to update its DOM tree due to a reactive state change.

 This hook can be used to access the DOM state before Vue updates the DOM.
 It is also safe to modify component state inside this hook.

 #### onErrorCaptured